ihorsniezhko/resident-service/README.md

 *   **Responsive Design:** Uses Bootstrap 5 for a responsive layout that adapts to different screen sizes.
 *   **Clear Instructions:** Includes a footer with step-by-step instructions explaining how the interface works.
 *   **No Persistent Storage** All call type counters are reset when the page reloads.
+### Future Features
+* **Persistence of Data:** Currently, the repair call counts are reset when the page is reloaded.
+Implementing local storage or a simple backend would allow the data to persist across sessions.
+* **Timer/Job Duration:** Add a timer to simulate the duration of a service call.
+* **More Detailed Repair Information:** Expand the repair information to include details such as the location of the repair, a description of the problem, and the urgency of the call.
+* **User Authentication:** For a more complex application, add user authentication to allow multiple users (e.g., different technicians) to use the system and track their individual performance.
+* **Floor Plan Integration:** Integrate a floor plan to visualize the location of the repair.
+* **Drag and Drop Functionality**: Enable drag-and-drop functionality to allow users to drag tools into a virtual "toolbox".
 ## Technologies Used

 *   HTML5